-But something I did there created a peace and truth inside me that has guided me through new struggles for the past 10 years.
-I was intentional about finding time to be present with myself, completely grounded in nature, and reflecting on how far I’d come while dreaming of where I’d go next and who I’d become.
-(You can picture me in a cross-legged yoga pose at sunset, but I never actually sat like that.)
+But something I did there created a peace and truth inside me that guides me through each new struggle that comes.
+I was intentional about finding time to be present with God and with myself, completely grounded in nature, and reflecting on where I came from and how far I’d come while dreaming of where I’d go next and who I’d become.

 WHAT FEELS TRUE FOR YOU?